Key takeaways

 • Consider engaging with your tax and financial professionals to align your overall tax strategy with your financial plan.

 Tax planning isn’t a once-a-year activity.
-Whether you’re aiming to maximize deductions, defer income or make smart investment decisions, proactive planning throughout the year can help you minimize your tax liability and keep more of your hard-earned money.
+Whether you’re aiming to maximize deductions, defer income or make smart investment decisions, proactive planning may help you minimize your tax liability and keep more of your hard-earned money.

 7 essential tax planning tips